 1 Cups Almond Flour = 1/4 Cup Coconut Flour

 Coconut flour usually needs to rest to absorb moisture.
-Luckily with this bread, it is baked in the oven, so resting is not an issue for this recipe.
+Luckily with this bread, resting doesn’t need to be considered since it is baked in the oven.

 If you have any coconut flour question, don’t hesitate to comment below!
 I will attempt to answer as many questions as possible.

-Xanthan Gum can usually be found in your local supermarket either in the baking isle, or in the gluten free section.
+Xanthan gum can usually be found in your local supermarket either in the baking aisle or in the gluten-free section.

 Here are some links if you like shopping from home: